 Next, your child must already have developed a certain level of hand-eye coordination.
-You can prepare them by giving them exercises which involve using hands.
+You can prepare them by giving them exercises which involve using their hands.
 You can provide them with mazes or puzzles that involve connecting dots.

 4 Steps of Handwriting Introduction